Deep Quadratic Hedging: Setting and main assumptions

 A fundamental concept to consider when trading is the self-financing property of a strategy. \begin{defn} A trading strategy $(\xi,\psi)\in\mathcal{A}$ is \textit{self-financing} if one has

-for a given initial wealth $\tilde V_0=y$.
+for a given initial wealth $\tilde V_0=y\ge0$.

-\end{defn} It follows that if the trading strategy is self-financing, $\tilde V$ solves the following SDE:
+\end{defn} It follows that, if the trading strategy is self-financing, then $\tilde V$ solves the following SDE:

-In absence of the self-financing property, a strategy may generate inflows or outflows of cash over time, hence we introduce the following process that monitors such cashflows over time. \begin{defn} The (discounted) cumulative cost process $\tilde{C}$ at time $t$ of a strategy $(\xi,\psi)\in \mathcal A$ is defined by
+In absence of the self-financing property, a strategy may generate inflows or outflows of cash.
+We introduce the following process to monitor such cashflows over time. \begin{defn} The \emph{(discounted) cumulative cost process} $\tilde{C}$ at time $t$ of a strategy $(\xi,\psi)\in \mathcal A$ is defined by

-We say that the strategy is mean-self-financing if the process $\tilde{C}$ is a square integrable martingale. \end{defn} Observe that according with this definition, the cumulative cost for a self-financing strategy coincides with the initial wealth $y$ as it should be.
+We say that the strategy is mean-self-financing if the process $\tilde{C}$ is a square integrable martingale. \end{defn} Observe that according with this definition, the cumulative cost for a self-financing strategy coincides with the initial wealth $y$, as it should be.

 In the present paper, we are interested in pricing and hedging a (discounted) contingent claim of European type, represented by a positive random variable $\tilde{H}\in L^2_{\mathcal{F}_T}(\Omega;\R)$.
-The random variable $\tilde H$ is the unknown payoff at time $T$, subject to a certain set of market conditions, that is obtained by the holder of the contract.
+The random variable $\tilde H$ is the unknown payoff at time $T$ that is received by the holder of the contract, subject to a certain set of market conditions.
 The price paid by the buyer of the contract allows the seller to set up a hedging portfolio to possibly cover the contractual liability at time $T$.
 This rather natural approach is at the basis of the study of dynamic trading strategies of the previously announced form $(\xi,\psi)$.

-The ideal situation is reached when, by means of an admissible and self-financing trading strategy, the seller/hedger of the contract is able to guarantee the condition $\tilde V_T=\tilde H$ $\p$-a.s.
-In this case we say that the claim is attainable and, if all contingent claims are attainable, then the market is said to be complete.
-In the probabilistic setting we are considering, whenever $d>0$, the number of Brownian motions is larger than the number of risky assets available for trading.
+The ideal situation is reached when the seller/hedger of the contract is able to guarantee the condition $\tilde V_T=\tilde H$ $\p$-a.s. by means of an admissible and self-financing trading strategy.
+We say in this case that the claim is attainable and, if all contingent claims are attainable, then the market is said to be complete.
+In our probabilistic setting, anytime that $d>0$ the number of Brownian motions is larger than the number of risky assets that are available for trading.
 This is a well-known situation where the market is incomplete.
-Incompleteness means that, for some claims, it will not be possible to construct an admissible self-financing strategy such that $\tilde V_T=\tilde H$ $\p$-a.s.
+Incompleteness means that it will not be possible for some claims to construct an admissible self-financing strategy such that $\tilde V_T=\tilde H$ $\p$-a.s..